 There is a sense among respondents that insufficient funding for STI has also slowed down the implementation process of the STI policy.
 In addition, there is a lot of bureaucracy involved in accessing government funding for R&D. This discourages researchers from seeking government funding, opting instead for partnership-based funding from foreign universities/organizations.
-From the public sector, it was mentioned that private sector funding for R&D is continuously diminishing.
-The private sector is not well familiar with the benefits of R&D and so does not see the value in investing in it.
+From the public sector, it was mentioned that private sector funding for R&D and so does not see the value in investing in it.
 From the private sector, it was pointed out that private sector priorities lie elsewhere and R&D is seen as a poor investment choice due to the long waiting period for output.